What is a “practice area”?

 I will request a left crosswind departure and head towards Industry Hills (a hotel on top of a hill).
 I use Industry Hills as the north and west edge of this area and will use the ridge of hills south of the 60 freeway as the southern edge and the 57/60 interchange as the eastern edge.
 In parts of this area, the LAX Class B airspace starts at 4000′ MSL, so I suggest a max altitude of 3700, unless you are very confident of where you are relative to the LAX airspace.
 This area is actually noted as the La Habra practice area, though the frequency is the same.
 This is the area that pilots from Fullerton will often use for practice.

 Returning to El Monte, I will call just east of Industry Hills and generally be told to make left traffic for 19.
-From there, it is easiest to follow the train tracks to Longo Toyota dealership and make a 45 degree entry from there.
+From there, it is easiest to follow the Valley Blvd and the train tracks to Longo Toyota dealership and make a 45 degree entry from there.

 Common frequency – if you look at the chart, you’ll notice that many of the local practice areas share the same 123.3 frequency (Santa Fe, La Habra, Cajon Pass/Rialto, Redlands…).
 This means that it is very important to start and end your communications with the practice area name, as you would for non-tower operations.
 An example: “Santa Fe practice area, Skyhawk 760 over Altadena, steep turns at 3200, Santa Fe”.